-CASM, in collaboration with a wide network of experts and leaders in the field, combines computer science with social science in order to develop social media analysis as a valid instrument of research that meets the needs of policy and decision-makers: ethical, reliable, and useable.
+CASM, in collaboration with a wide network of experts and leaders in the field, combines natural language processing, machine learning, statistics, data visuals, grounded theory and ethnography in order to develop large scale social media analysis as a valid instrument of research is ethical, reliable, and useable.

 CASM is currently working on the following project areas:

 We have recently completed several research reports and outputs on these themes, including:

 The team consists of a core staff of five, responsible for the delivery of most products.
 The team is highly experienced and widely published in social media research techniques and policy-making.
 The Centre also collaborates with a wider network of experts and organisations that advise on various aspects of the work, and provide additional research support where necessary.

 Jamie Bartlett is Director of the Centre for the Analysis of Social Media.